penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionrelations-properties-differentdays.md

 ## daysSetting

-Keep the same position each week or period for the classes of the session.
+Keep the same position each week or period for the class units.

 `daysSetting`